-According to a study published this week in JAMA Psychiatry, it is estimated that one out of every eight Americans is struggling with an alcohol use disorder (AUD).
+According to a study recently published in JAMA Psychiatry, it is estimated that one out of every eight Americans is struggling with an alcohol use disorder (AUD).

-The study – conducted by researchers from the National Institute on Alcohol and Alcoholism, the New York State Psychiatric Institute, and Columbia University – tracked drinking patterns among 40,000 people between 2002 and 2003, and then again from 2012 to 2013.
-During this period, alcohol use disorders rose by almost 50%, with an estimated 30 million Americans actively struggling to overcome alcohol misuse.
-While researchers are grappling with the cause of these increases, they nevertheless cited the rise as a “public health crisis” on par with the current national opioid crisis.
+The study – conducted by the National Institute on Alcohol and Alcoholism, the New York State Psychiatric Institute, and Columbia University – tracked drinking patterns among 40,000 people between 2002 and 2003, and then again from 2012 to 2013.
+During this period, AUDs rose by almost 50%, with an estimated 30 million Americans actively struggling to overcome alcohol misuse.
+Researchers cited the rise as a “public health crisis” on par with the current national opioid crisis.

-“This is an excellent reminder of the fact that our nation is dealing with an epidemic of a disease that goes far beyond any one particular drug,” stated Origins Behavioral HealthCare’s Dr. John Dyben, DHSc, MCAP, CMHP.
+“This is an excellent reminder that our nation is dealing with an epidemic of a disease that goes far beyond any one particular drug,” stated Origins’ Chief Clinical Officer, Dr. John Dyben, DHSc, MCAP, CMHP.

-“We have given a lot of attention to opioids because the deaths associated with these substances,” Dyben went on to state.
-“In considering this data, it is important that we recognize that addiction is a disease caused by a number of substances, including substances such as alcohol that are pervasive in our society.
+“We have given a lot of attention to opioids because the deaths associated with these substances,” said Dyben.
+“In considering this data, we must recognize that addiction is a disease caused by a number of substances.
+This includes substances such as alcohol that are pervasive in our society.
 The problem isn’t the substance – in this case, alcohol – the problem is the disease.
 If you took away all of the opioids in the country, people would still die from the disease of addiction.
 We have to begin treating addiction as a healthcare issue.

 According to the study, women and older adults showed significant increases in alcohol use in comparison to other groups.